Hossein Kazemeyni Boroujerdi: Condition in prison

-According to Amnesty International "poor prison conditions, and torture and ill-treatment, have reportedly led to a deterioration in Ayatollah Boroujerdi’s pre-existing medical conditions."
+Ayatollah Boroujerdi reportedly suffered from poor prison conditions, torture, and ill-treatment, which worsened his pre-existing medical conditions.
+According to Amnesty International, these conditions led to a deterioration in Ayatollah Boroujerdi's health.

-International Campaign for Human Rights in Iran reports Ayatollah Boroujerdi is suffering from "multiple health complications, including heart and respiratory problems and kidney stone complications, as well as loss of 80 percent of his vision due to cataracts.
-According to his physician, Dr. Hesam Firoozi, Ayatollah Boroujerdi has lost as much as 80 pounds (36kg) during his imprisonment."
+According to the International Campaign for Human Rights in Iran, Ayatollah Boroujerdi was then suffering from multiple health complications.
+These include heart and respiratory problems, kidney stone complications, and loss of 80% of his vision due to cataracts.
+The report also states that Ayatollah Boroujerdi has lost up to 80 pounds (36 kg) during his imprisonment, according to his physician, Dr. Hesam Firoozi.

 Dr. Firoozi wrote to the head of the Judiciary on September 2, 2008:

 “As an independent physician, with no political leanings and agenda, and in keeping with my sacred duties as a physician devoted to the goal of saving the lives of humans, I urge your Excellency to order his transfer to a specialist medical facility outside the prison, to save his life,” Dr. Firoozi wrote to the head of the Judiciary on September 2, 2008.

 In April 2009, Boroujerdi wrote a letter to United Nations Secretary-General Ban Ki-moon, urging Ki-Moon to intervene in his case, according to the website Washington TV.
 On 5 May 2009, he began a hunger strike to protest the suspension of his rights to make telephone calls to his family and lawyer and to receive visits from them.
 Two weeks later he was hospitalized in the medical facility of Yazd Prison.
 According to Roya Eraghi, a follower of Boroujerdi, as of July 2011 Boroujedri's health has further deteriorated due to severe pressure and torture in prison.
 Despite a heart condition and loss of vision in one eye, he has not been allowed to leave prison to receive medical treatment.

 Life after Clericalism

 During his stay in prison, Boroujerdi has voluntarily defrocked himself and abandoned the position and duties of an Islamic Cleric, in protest of the Iranian state and its system of Velayat-e-faqih.

 Recently, Borujerdi has become more skeptical towards certain Islamic beliefs and texts of Quran and Hadiths, and instead advocates against organized religion (ascribing to 'No Politics-No Religion').

 Instead of promoting and advocating for the Islamic faith and Shia sect, he began a movement in 2018 called Monotheism without borders, calling for all towards Tawhid (monotheism) which goes past man-made boundaries of religion, country, ritual, and traditional laws (Sharia).
-It means that the viewpoint of religious promoters and missionaries throughout all these years are done with.
-In Boroujerdi's views the religions of Islam, Christianity, and Judaism have become different from the truths of Muhammad, Jesus, and Moses because over time, the religions of those great prophets have been pierced by innovations, comments, records, etc.
+It means that the viewpoint of religious promoters and missionaries throughout all these years is done with.
+In Boroujerdi's views the religions of Islam, Christianity, and Judaism have become different from the truths of Muhammad, Jesus, and Moses because, over time, the religions of those great prophets have been pierced by innovations, comments, records, etc.